SynapticSugar/CarND-Extended-Kalman-Filter-Project/README.md

 ## Code Effeciency

 Several methods are used to maintain code effeciency.
 Creating and destroying matricies takes time.
 This code creates each matrix once and does not destroy it until the the program ends.
-When calling functions and setting matric structures up, matrices are passed in by reference instead of by value.
-This reduces function call overhead as only one value needs to be copyed instead of a full data structure.
+When calling functions and setting matrix structures up, matrices are passed in by reference instead of by value.
+This reduces function call overhead as only one value needs to be copied instead of a full data structure.

 ## Installation